kurrent-io/EduSvcs-Using-EventStoreDB-in-CDC-pipelines/docker_scripts/README.md

 ipconfig getifaddr en0
 ```

-If that command does not work on your computer, edit either the shell script or the command to copy and paste to include your IP address.
+If that command does not work on your computer, edit the shell script or the copy/paste command to include your IP address.

 If you encounter any issues, you can test the command in a terminal.
 This code is compatible with Mac and likely with Linux, but Windows users may need to modify the command.